pingbird/notes/notes/opinions/prime-directive.md

 ## AI and Rationalism

-I postulate the following:
+Postulate the following:

 1. Sentient AGI is inevitable.
-2. Companies at the forefront of this (looking at you OpenAI) are carelessly racing towards the singularity.
+2. Companies at the forefront of this (looking at you, OpenAI) are carelessly racing towards the singularity.
 3. Internet access is much more powerful than most people think and prepared for.
 4. AI can easily seek out humans to help it destroy the world and we are giving it tools to do so.